 The Family Book - I big puffy pink heart author/illustrator Todd Parr, and this book about family is one of my favorites!
 Kids of divorce often feel like their family is different in a negative way.
 This book talks about all the different types of families, all in a positive light.

 Let's Talk About It: Divorce (Mr. Rogers) - Although the images are a bit outdated, this book remains a fantastic choice.
 This book is direct and to the point: divorce isn't fun, but it isn't your fault, and your parents love you.

 When you're going through a divorce, you might vacillate between wanting to read everything on earth and wanting to stick your head in the ground.
 The only way out is through, and here are some books for adults I found helpful:

 Crazy Time: Surviving Divorce and Building a New Life - Healing from divorce comes in stages, and this well-organized book helps you navigate them.
 It'll give you a new perspective on divorce, and feels both practical and grounding.

-Co-parenting with a Toxic Ex - Most divorces are toxic in the beginning, so we think this book is helpful for everyone.
+Co-parenting with a Toxic Ex - Most divorces are toxic in the beginning, so I think this book is helpful for everyone.
 It'll be extra helpful if you're co-parenting with someone with a personality disorder like Narcissistic Personality Disorder (more common than you might think) or Borderline Personality Disorder.